-- Method The double swab method will maximize the amount of DNA recovered.
-One swab that is moistened with sterile distilled water is used with medium pressure to wash the dried saliva from the surface over a period of 7-10 seconds.
-Within a few seconds of finishing with the first swab, a second swab that is dry is used as a sponge with light pressure to collect the moisture left on the surface by the first swab.
-The two swabs must be air-dried at room temperature prior to submission to the laboratory, or inserted into a sterile container that will allow air to circulate during storage. - Storage The swabs should be submitted for analysis as soon as possible.
-They are kept at room temperature if submitted within 4-6 hours, or refrigerated (not frozen) if stored longer than 6 hours. - DNA Control Sample A sample of the bite victim's DNA is usually collected by others for investigative purposes.
-This sample, usually whole blood or tissue, is also used for interpretation of DNA mixtures from the bite swabs.
-No other form of control sample from the victim is required to be taken by the odontologist.
+- Method The double swab technique will maximize the possibility of recovering useful biological evidence from a bitemark site.
+The first sterile swab is moistened with sterile distilled water.
+Using medium pressure wash the surface of the bite site with the sterile moistened swab for 7-10 seconds.
+The dry sterile swab is immediately used with light pressure to collect the moisture left on the surface by the first swab.
+The two swabs must be air-dried at room temperature prior to submission to the laboratory, or inserted into a sterile container that allows air to circulate during storage. - Storage The swabs should be submitted for analysis as soon as possible.
+They should be kept at room temperature if submitted within 4-6 hours, or refrigerated (not frozen) if stored longer than 6 hours.

-B. Photographic Documentation of the Bite Site
+C. Photographic Documentation of the Bite Site

-- The bite site should be photographed using digital and/or conventional photography.
-(Guidelines of the ABFO Digital Enhancement Committee will be followed) - The photographic procedures should be performed by the forensic odontologist or under the odontologist's direction to insure accurate and complete documentation of the bite site. - Orientation and close-up photographs should be taken. - Photographic resolution should be of high quality. - Color print, and/or slide film, and black and white film may be used.
-If color film is used, accuracy of color balance should be assured. - Photographs of the mark should be taken with and without a scale in place. - When the scale is used, it should be on the same plane and adjacent to the bitemark.
-It presently appears desirable to include a circular reference in addition to a linear scale.
-(An ABFO No. 2 or an equivalent right-angle scale should be utilized). - The most critical photographs should be taken in a manner that will eliminate distortion - In the case of a living victim, it may be beneficial to obtain serial photographs of the bitemark - Photographic filters, specialty film, alternate methods of illumination may be used to record the bite site in addition to unfiltered photographs. - Video imaging may be used in addition to conventional and digital photography.
+- The bite site should be photographed using digital photography.
+The photographic procedures should be performed by the forensic odontologist or under the odontologist's direction to encourage accurate and comprehensive documentation of the bite site. - Orientation and close-up photographs should be taken. - Images recorded should be of high quality - Photographs of the patterned injury should be taken with and without an ABFO #2 photometric scale in place. - When the scale is used, it should be on the same plane as and adjacent to the patterned injury.
+The camera should be 90 degrees to the plane of the scale. - In the case involving a living person or a person recently deceased, it may be beneficial to obtain serial photographs of the bitemark over time. - Infrared, ultraviolet and alternate light photographs maybe taken when indicated in addition to conventional visible light photographs. - Video imaging may be used in addition to digital photography.

-C. Impressions
+D. Impressions

-- Impressions should be taken of the surface of the bitemark whenever it appears that this may provide useful information. - The impression materials used should meet American Dental Association specifications and should be identified by name in the report. - Suitable support should be provided for the impression material to accurately reproduce body contour. - The material used to produce the case should accurately represent the area of impression and should be prepared according to the manufacturer's instructions. - When a self-inflicted bite is possible, impressions of the individual's teeth should be made.
+- Impressions should be taken of the surface of the bitemark when three-dimensional properties are present.
+The impression materials should meet American Dental Association specifications for intraoral use and should be identified by name in the report. - Suitable support should be provided for the impression material to accurately reproduce body contour.

-D. Tissue Samples
+E. Tissue Samples

-• In the deceased, tissue specimens of the bitemark should be retained whenever it appears this may provide useful information.
-The bite site may be excised and preserved following proper stabilization prior to removal with appropriate approval.
+• In the deceased, the bite site may be excised and preserved using proper stabilization techniques prior to removal.
+Proper authorization should be obtained before excising any tissue.

-2. Evidence Collection of Suspected Dentition
+2. Evidence Collection of Suspected Human Dentition

-Before collecting evidence from the suspect, the odontologist should ascertain that the necessary search warrant, court order, or legal consent has been obtained, and should make a copy of this document part of his records.
-The court document or consent should be adequate to permit collection of the evidence listed below:
+Prior to collecting evidence from suspected biters, the odontologist should ensure that appropriate search warrant, court order or legal consent has been obtained.
+A copy of these documents should be retained as part of the case record.
+The court document or consent should permit collection of the evidence listed below:

-A. Dental Records
+A. Dental Treatment Records

-Whenever possible the dental records of the individual should be obtained.
+• Whenever possible the dental records of the suspected biters should be obtained.

-B. History
+B. Photography